henri/spb/README.md

 #### SPB Templating Support

-The built-in templating sub-system allows you to list, create, edit and load browser data templates.
+The built-in template sub-system allows you to list, create, edit and load browser data templates.
 Essentially, this allows you to configure a browser just as you like and then load this template as needed for future browsing sessions.
 When you load a template, spb creates a copy of the template for your requested session and then when you quit that copy is deleted.
 However, you still have the template and may start as many separate browser instances as you like form that template.

 By default templates are stored in the directory : ~/bin/spb-templates/